Marketcloud/marketcloud-swift-sdk/README.md

 marketcloud.addToCart(idCart, data: itemArray)
 ```

+A NSDictionary with the infos about the updated cart will be returned.

 #####  ```marketcloud.addToCart(id:String, data:[AnyObject]) ```  Same as before, but you can insert the Id as a String instead of an Integer

 #####  ```marketcloud.updateCart(id:Int, data:[AnyObject]) ```  This method is similar to the 'addToCart' one.
 Its purpose is to insert a 'data' array with informations about a product that still exists in the cart and to update its quantity value.
-If the products didn't exist, it will be added (exactly like calling the 'addToCart' method)
+If the products didn't exist, it will be added (exactly like calling the 'addToCart' method).
+A NSDictionary with the infos about the updated cart will be returned.
 #####  ```marketcloud.updateCart(id:String, data:[AnyObject]) ```  Same as before, but you can insert the Id as a String instead of an Integer

 #####  ```marketcloud.removeFromCart(id:Int, data:[AnyObject]) ```  This method needs the id of the cart and an array with the informations about the id of the product(s) you want to remove from the cart.